chargebyte/chargebyte-docs/docs/source/hardware.rst

 1-Wire
 ======

-This is a generic 1-Wire interface.
+Some product variants provide an `X4 - 1-Wire`_ interface.
 It is realised with an I2C to 1-wire bridge.
 The bridge is handled by the DS2484 1-Wire Linux driver and provides the interface /sys/bus/w1/.

 ’Application Note 7 - Charge Control C - Thermal Management’ shows an example of how to use the 1-Wire bridge.